Key Initiative

 The Some College, No Credential (SCNC) annual report series conducted by the National Student Clearinghouse Research Center seeks to understand the educational trajectories of millions of U.S. adults who left postsecondary education without receiving a postsecondary credential and are no longer enrolled.
-The May 2022 report is the third in the series.
-The report identifies the levels of opportunity within each state for re-engaging SCNC students in the postsecondary attainment pipeline by tracking SCNC student outcomes annually: “Re-Enrollment” after stop-out, completion of “First Credential,” and “Perseverance” as indicated by continuous enrollment beyond first re-enrollment.
+The July 2023 report is the fourth in the series.

-• In July 2020, the Some College, No Credential (SCNC) population reached 39 million, up 3.1 million from the 36 million SCNC population previously reported.
+• In July 2020, the population reached 39 million, up 3.1 million from the 36 million SCNC population previously reported.
 A combination of net growth (1.9 million) and methodological enhancements contributed to the 3.1 million increase.

 • 48 states and D.C. had a net growth.